fps697608/AWS-ECS-Workshop/203-Auto-Scaling-on-Amazon-ECS/README.md

 * Make sure you have created service on Amazon ECS by following [Get Started with Amazon ECS Service](../202-Get-Started-with-Amazon-ECS-Service/README.md).

-## Auto Scale Service While Using Fargate
+## Auto Scale Fargate Service on Amazon ECS
 While using Fargate, we can scale the service to fit our requrement without taking care of instances.
 In this section, we will create a service which can adjust the number of tasks automatically.
 The task we defined includes a container serving as a web server.

 * In Amazon ECS console, click **Clusters** on left panel.